GoesToEleven/golang-web-dev/031_AWS/04_RDS/02_setting-up/README.md

 1. [Determine Requirements](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html#CHAP_SettingUp.Requirements)
 1. [Provide Access to the DB Instance in the VPC by Creating a Security Group1.](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html#CHAP_SettingUp.SecurityGroup)

+# Determine DB requirements

+ The basic building block of Amazon RDS is the **DB instance.**

+ The DB instance is where you create your databases.

+ A DB instance provides a network address called the **Endpoint**.

+ Your applications connect to the **endpoint** exposed by the DB instance whenever they need to access the databases created in that DB instance.

+ Know your DB instance and network needs before creating a security group and before you create a DB instance.
+For example, you must know the following:

+1. What are the memory and processor requirements for your application or service?

+1. Do you need failover support?
+On Amazon RDS, a standby replica of your DB instance that can be used in the event of a failover is called a Multi-AZ deployment.
+If you have production workloads, you should use a Multi-AZ deployment.
+For test purposes, you can usually get by with a single instance, non-Multi-AZ deployment.

+1. Does your AWS account have policies that grant the permissions needed to perform Amazon RDS operations? **If you are connecting to AWS using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations.** For more information, see Authentication and Access Control for Amazon RDS.

+1. What TCP/IP port will your database be listening on?
+The firewall at some companies may block connections to the default port for your database engine.
+If your company firewall blocks the default port, choose another port for the new DB instance.
+Note that once you create a DB instance that listens on a port you specify, you can change the port by modifying the DB instance.

+1. What **region** do you want your database in? **Having the database close in proximity to the application or web service could reduce network latency.**

+1. What are your storage requirements?
+Do you need to use Provisioned IOPS?
+Amazon RDS provides three storage types: magnetic, General Purpose (SSD), and Provisioned IOPS (input/output operations per second) .
+Magnetic storage, also called standard storage, offers cost-effective storage that is ideal for applications with light or burst I/O requirements.
+General purpose, SSD-backed storage, also called gp2, can provide faster access than disk-based storage.
+Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency in random access I/O throughput.
+For more information on Amazon RDS storage, see Storage for Amazon RDS.

+ Once you have the information you need to create the security group and the DB instance, continue to the next step.

 # Create an IAM User

 Services in AWS, such as Amazon RDS, require credentials to access them.